This is a new Beta development release, fixing recently discovered bugs.

 incorrect string values for

-INSERT
+INSERT or

-, the server was reporting
+UPDATE, the server was reporting

 truncation or length errors instead.